Marlin Maddoux: Career

-Maddoux was founder and host of Point of View radio talk show, which began in 1972 and is broadcast daily via satellite on 250 radio stations nationwide and around the world by shortwave.
-He was a pioneer in the talk radio industry with Point of View’s hard-hitting issues-oriented talk format.
+Maddoux was founder and host of Point of View radio talk show, which began in 1972 and is broadcast daily via satellite on 250 American radio stations nationwide and around the world by shortwave.
+He was a pioneer in the talk radio industry with Point of View's hard-hitting issues-oriented talk format.
 For more than thirty years, Point of View has covered the full spectrum of issues and current events that affect homes, beliefs, schools, government, churches and basic freedoms from a Christian perspective.
 In 1986, Maddoux received the National Religious Broadcasters Award of Merit.
 In 1994, Christianity Today magazine called Point of View America's "most popular live Christian call-in show."

 In 1985, Maddoux founded USA Radio Network.
 In 1994, the National Religious Broadcasters awarded the USA Radio Network its "Program Producer of the Year" Award.
 Marlin Maddoux was inducted into the National Religious Broadcasters Hall of Fame in 2007.

+In 1994, along with the presidents of Campus Crusade for Christ (Bill Bright), Focus on the Family (James Dobson), Christian Financial Concepts (Larry Burkett), American Family Association (Donald Wildmon, and Coral Ridge Ministries (D. James Kennedy), Maddoux supported the founding of the Alliance Defense Fund.

+Maddoux described the Christian radio industry as "a First Amendment stronghold against a liberal and secular press."